amirmasoud/coir/README.md

 1. Open `deploy/conf.d/coir.conf`
 2. Change `server_name` to your domain.
+3. Restart your containers for changes to take effect.

 ⚠️ for `.test` domain you should also append `127.0.0.1 yourcustomdomain.test` to `/etc/hosts` file on Mac or `c:\Windows\System32\Drivers\etc\hosts` file on Windows.
 (You may need root access on Mac or administrator privileges on Windows to perform this step)